Nicola Thorp

-Nicola Thorp, also known as Nicola Sian, (born 30 September 1988) is an English actress, columnist and activist.
-She is perhaps best known for her portrayal of Nicola Rubinstein in ITV soap opera Coronation Street.
+Nicola Sian Thorp (born 1988) is an English broadcaster, columnist, activist, and former actress.
+She is known for her role as Nicola Rubinstein in the ITV soap opera Coronation Street (2017–2019), as well as her contributions to the newspaper Metro and the programmes This Morning, and Talk Today.

-Early life
+Early life and education

-Thorp was born in Blackpool, and attended Arnold School, where she was deputy head girl, before studying acting at the Arts Educational Schools of Acting in London between 2007 and 2010.
+Nicola Sian Thorp was born in Blackpool, England.
+Her family run a Blackpool rock factory founded by her grandfather in 1962.
+Thorp attended Arnold School, where she served as deputy head girl.
+She studied acting at the Arts Educational School (ArtsEd) in London from 2007 to 2010.

 Career

 In 2018, Thorp competed for ITV in Sport Reliefs "Clash of the Channels" boat race, and started writing a regular column for freesheet Metro.co.uk, her first focusing on period poverty for women.
 Since 2019, Thorp has also been a regular contributor for This Morning.

 Coronation Street

 Thorp began appearing in Coronation Street as Nicola Rubinstein on 12 June 2017 as street villain Pat Phelan's (Connor McIntyre) daughter.
 Thorp's last appearance as Nicola Rubinstein was on 13 June 2018 at the conclusion of her storyline.
 On 11 November 2018, it was announced that Thorp would be reprising her role as Nicola, and she returned from 21 January to 1 February 2019.